otaleghani/sorm/README.md

 # sorm
-A simple and easy to use Go ORM
+A simple and easy to use Go ORM.

+## To add
+- [ ] Sqlite integration